transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

   * Start with ɔ as "void" → follow through → find it's not absolute emptiness
   * Start with their difference → follow through → find conditional equivalence

-* **Wound and Connection**: This Möbius-like quality relates to what Spencer-Brown (writing as James Keys) calls "the serious accident" of birth.
+* **Wound and Connection**: "Something" arising from "nothing" relates to what Spencer-Brown (writing as James Keys) calls "the serious accident" of birth.
 We must carefully distinguish between:
   * **The Cut (¬)**: The act of distinction that separates "this" from "that," devoid of ontological separation.
   * **The Twist (τ ↔ ɔ)**: The triunion's dance, a structural reciprocity:
      - **τ** is the unmarkable immediacy co-arising with distinctions (¬).